This document describes how to interface, use and process data from Sidescan Sonar systems.

 Press the "G" for Automatic Gain, or press the + or - buttons repeatedly for manual adjusting.

-In this window the system and the used frequency can be selected for display in the Sidescan Image Display.
+In this window the system can be selected for display in the Sidescan Image Display.

 The settings which can be selected are those which are defined in the Database setup.